 Examples of Overharvesting and Overexploitation

-When it comes to fishing, there are several examples of overharvesting and overexploitation that people need to keep in mind.
+Regarding fishing, there are several examples of overharvesting and overexploitation that people need to remember.
 They include:

 Bottom Trawling

 This is one of the biggest examples of overfishing and overexploitation.
 This refers to the practice of dragging a fishing net along the seafloor.
-Then, all of the creatures that live at or near the bottom of the sea floor are caught in the net.
+Then, all creatures living at or near the bottom of the sea floor are caught in the net.

 Cyanide Fishing

 Cyanide fishing is another example of overexploitation and overfishing.
-This refers to the practice of spraying cyanide into the habitat of fish to make them easier to catch.
+It refers to the practice of spraying cyanide into fish habitats to make them easier to catch.
 In addition to harming the target, it can cause irreparable harm to the rest of the marine environment.

 Blast Fishing

-Also known as fish bombing or dynamite fishing, this is a practice that is more common than many people realize.
-As the name suggests, this refers to the practice of using large explosions to kill or stun fish, making them easier to catch.
+Also known as fish bombing or dynamite fishing, this practice is more common than many people realize.
+As the name suggests, it involves using large explosions to kill or stun fish, making them easier to catch.

-They continue to take place in isolated regions, but most developed countries have rendered this practice illegal.
+They continue to occur in isolated regions, but most developed countries have rendered this practice illegal.
 Bombing the ocean is an indiscriminate practice that leads to a tremendous amount of collateral damage.

 Ghost Fishing